infiniteflight/infiniteflight-docs/get-help/aircraft-rental-passes.md

-## Unable to purchase a Pro subscription
+## Unable to purchase an Aircraft Rental Pass

 If you find that you are unable to purchase an Aircraft Rental Pass while following the steps above, it is likely due to one of the following reasons:

 - Rentals are not currently available in your region
-- The selected aircraft is not available for rent.
+- The selected aircraft is not available for rent
 - Parental permissions are enabled which are preventing in-app purchases
 - There is a problem with your network connection
 - You do not have the most recent version of Infinite Flight installed